kml27/pyimapi/pyIMAPI/README.md

 		* Light-weight
 		* Free
 		* Open source

 	pyIMAPI exposes built-in Windows Image Mastering API functionality.

 	Support has also been added to mount ISO images using PowerShell Mount-DiskImage.
-Currently, pyIMAPI only uses ISO9660 mode when creating ISOs.
-Other IMAPI functionality like Joliet format and Redbook Audio is not currently supported, but can be added.
+Currently, pyIMAPI only sets ISO9660 mode when creating ISOs, but IMAPI will (often/always?) set UDF.
+Other IMAPI functionality like setting Joliet format, or creating Redbook Audio CDs is not currently implemented.

+	Release Notes for v0.6.0b1

+	## What's New
+		* Emulated "append" mode
+		* Create bootable images (set boot sector, https://en.wikibooks.org/wiki/X86_Assembly/Bootloaders)
+		* Add directory as directory or all files under directory (previously only added directory, didn't work for root (e.g. i.add("G:\\") did not add files in root of "G:\"))
+		* Get and Set ISO volume name

+	## Fixes

+		* Adding file by path from specified drive letter (e.g. i.add("G:\test.py"))

 	Release Notes for v0.4.0b2